getfundwave/handlebar/README.md

 # handlebar

-handlebar is written in Python and uses the Tweepy package to go call the Twitter API.
-With handlebar, you can obtain the following information for all the members of a the specified Twitter lists:
+**handlebar** is written in Python and uses the Twitter API and Web Scraping.
+With **handlebar**, you can obtain the following information for all the members of a the specified Twitter lists:

 1. Username
 2. Location